mihirparikh/bookblog/README.md

-# bookblog by Ami Parikh
+# bookblog by Ami Parikh and Mihir Parikh